-Overall, the democratic leadership style is effective.
-However, consider the timeframe decisions need to be made, who is involved in the decision making process, and whether or not these people can reach a consensus in a reasonable amount of time.
+Overall, the democratic leadership style (participative leadership) is effective.
+However, consider the timeframe decisions need to be made, who is involved in the decision-making process, and whether or not these people can reach a consensus in a reasonable amount of time.
 Otherwise, using this type of leadership might do more harm than good.

 Democratic Leadership Examples

-Many famous leaders use the democratic leadership style to increase their influence and gain followers.
+Many famous leaders reap the advantages of this leadership approach to increase their influence and gain followers.
 From politicians like John F. Kennedy to civil rights leaders like Mahatma Gandhi, people from all walks of life have implemented the democratic leadership style characteristics into how they effectively guide others.
 To find distinct examples of what this type of leadership looks like in action, check out the list below.

 While many people consider Jack Dorsey, the CEO and co-founder of Twitter, a leader who favors a laissez-faire leadership style, he also demonstrates traits from the democratic leadership style.
-Dorsey doesn’t want to be in charge of decision making, stating: “I definitely see the organization and the people in it as the ones to make the decisions, because they have the greatest context for what needs to be done.”
-Yet, Dorsey wants to make sure he’s growing leaders within the business who can make great choices and lead the company in the right direction.
+Dorsey doesn’t want to be in charge of decision-making, stating: “I definitely see the organization and the people in it as the ones to make the decisions, because they have the greatest context for what needs to be done.”
+Yet, despite having a laissez-faire attitude, Dorsey wants to make sure he’s growing leaders within the business who can make great choices and lead the company in the right direction.
 Each week, he blocks off time for leadership development meetings and individual one-on-ones.
 He also views Twitter as a democracy where individual users collaborate, which is what makes the platform an engaging, entertaining success.